VIDIUN/vmc-ng/docs/kaltura-internal-docs/publish-kmc-ng-solution.md

-# Publish KMCng
+# Publish VMCng

-The following document will guide you how to deploy a KMCng solution which is based on two repositories [kmc-ng](https://github.com/kaltura/kmc-ng) and [kaltura-ng](https://github.com/kaltura/kaltura-ng).
+The following document will guide you how to deploy a VMCng solution which is based on two repositories [vmc-ng](https://github.com/vidiun/vmc-ng) and [vidiun-ng](https://github.com/vidiun/vidiun-ng).

-> **IMPORTANT NOTICE BEFORE YOU BEGIN**: If you are a user which is not an employee of Kaltura, you would probably want to run the flow to create a deployable version as described in the [readme.md > deploy standalond application](../readme.md)
+> **IMPORTANT NOTICE BEFORE YOU BEGIN**: If you are a user which is not an employee of Vidiun, you would probably want to run the flow to create a deployable version as described in the [readme.md > deploy standalond application](../readme.md)
 >
-> This document is used to deploy KMC-ng solution to Kaltura servers.
+> This document is used to deploy VMC-ng solution to Vidiun servers.

 ## Pre-requisite 1: Make sure your machine is setup correctly
-1. You must make sure that you have **publish permissions** to NPM for `@kaltura-ng` librarires
+1. You must make sure that you have **publish permissions** to NPM for `@vidiun-ng` librarires
-2. You must make sure that you have **write permissions** to Github for both [kmc-ng](https://github.com/kaltura/kmc-ng) and [kaltura-ng](https://github.com/kaltura/kaltura-ng).
+2. You must make sure that you have **write permissions** to Github for both [vmc-ng](https://github.com/vidiun/vmc-ng) and [vidiun-ng](https://github.com/vidiun/vidiun-ng).
 3. You must have NPM version 5 or above installed (run `npm -v` to check current version)

-## Pre-requisite 2: Test the kmc-ng production version
+## Pre-requisite 2: Test the vmc-ng production version
 1. Run the following in your workspace folder
 ```
 npm run clean
 npm run setup
 ```

-2. In kmc-ng run the following
+2. In vmc-ng run the following
 ```
 npm run build:prod
 ```
    * If you encounter transpilation issues, make sure you commit a fix for them with the following commit message `refactor: adjust code to production`

-3. To run the production version, use `ws` to host kmc-ng application
+3. To run the production version, use `ws` to host vmc-ng application
 ```
 cd dist
 ws --spa index.html
 ```
    * If you don’t have `ws` you can either use your preferred web server or install `npm install -g local-web-server`

-## Step 1: Deploy kaltura-ng
+## Step 1: Deploy vidiun-ng

 1. Make sure you don't have any local changes uncommited and pushed
 ```